 Research is an integral part of my educational experience and academic career goals.
-The goals of my research programs are to (1) to work on the interface of social and natural sciences to explore the dynamic relationship between natural resources and people; (2) to ensure the sustainability of natural resources in developed and developing countries; (3) to channelize my research to benefit society and nature.
+The three main goals of my research programs are to work on the interface of social and natural sciences to explore the dynamic relationship between natural resources and people; ensure the sustainability of natural resources in developed and developing countries; and to channelize my research to benefit society and nature.

-“The most exciting change I see is a land-use combined with community and conservation-friendly solutions that allow us to be productive and look for areas where we see bounties of biodiversity.”
+“The most exciting change I see is land-use combined with community and conservation-friendly solutions that allow us to be productive and rejuvenate areas where we see bounties of biodiversity.”

 My dissertation addresses the relationship between deforestation and agricultural expansion in the southeast USA.
-My research follows an integrative approach focusing on the following aspects: a) assessing land rent of yellow pine species grown in coastal Georgia relative to blueberry in the presence and absence of market and climate risks, b) understanding the perceptions of private landowners to know their decision-making framework while selecting blueberry over yellow pine species c) understanding the historical land-use change in a watershed and project the same for the future d) determining the impact of land-use changes specifically deforestation on the ecosystem services in the selected watershed.
+My research follows an integrative approach focusing on the following aspects: assessing land rent of yellow pine species grown in coastal Georgia relative to blueberries in the presence and absence of market and climate risks, understanding the perceptions of private landowners to know their decision-making framework while selecting blueberries over yellow pine species, understanding the historical land-use changes in a watershed and project the same for the future, and determining the impact of land-use changes, specifically deforestation on the ecosystem services in the selected watershed.

-Currently, I work on Consortium for Cultivating Human And Naturally reGenerative Enterprises (C-CHANGE), research projects funded by Iowa State University Presidential Integrative Research Initiatives (ISUPIRI) on understanding the relationship between conservation practice use by landowners and social, behavioral, and ecological characteristics.
-I am using a social-ecological system analysis framework to tackle the objective.
+Currently, I work on Consortium for Cultivating Human And Naturally reGenerative Enterprises (C-CHANGE), research projects funded by Iowa State University Presidential Integrative Research Initiatives (ISUPIRI) on understanding the relationship between conservation practices used by landowners and social, behavioral, and ecological characteristics.
+I am using social-ecological system analysis framework to tackle these objectives.